Pre-IB and IB Diploma teachers

 In her spare time, she can be found sailing yachts and singing regularly with the Oxford Bach Choir, most recently performing on a recording for Jonathon Dove’s ‘For an Unknown Soldier’ with the London Mozart Players.

-Sophie Howells joined St. Clare’s as a teacher of English and Theatre in 2016.
-She currently teaches Pre-IB English, Pre-IB Theatre and IB English Language and Literature.
-A graduate in English from the University of Manchester, Sophie taught in the Northwest of England following her Postgraduate Certificate in Education, before a love of all things French led her to take up a teaching position at an international school in Lyon.
+Sophie Howells joined St Clare’s as a teacher of English and Theatre in 2016.
+She currently teaches Pre-IB English, Pre-IB Theatre, Pre-IB World Literature, IB English Language and Literature and IB Theatre.
+A graduate in English and American Literature from the University of Manchester, Sophie taught in the Northwest of England following her Postgraduate Certificate in Education, before a love of all things French led her to take up a teaching position at an international school in Lyon.
 Sophie became an examiner for the French Baccalauréat during this time.
 More recently, she spent ten years at another independent school in Oxfordshire, where she developed an in-depth knowledge of the university application process in her role as a Deputy Head of Sixth Form.
-As a teacher of Language and Literature as a combined subject, Sophie has pursued an interest in the relationship between the two disciplines.
-This summer, she is greatly looking forward to working with Pre IB students on their production of We Will Rock You.
+As a teacher of IB Language and Literature, she has also trained and been accredited as an IB examiner.
+Sophie is very active on the IB Theatre circuit, regularly attending workshops and training sessions with colleagues from around the world.
+St Clare’s Musical Theatre productions have been an entertaining finale to the end of the college year, and Sophie has worked with students on We Will Rock You, And the World Goes Round and Muybridge the Musical.
+She has also directed IB students on productions such as Pinter’s Party Time and helped to bring their own devised work to the stage.
 Away from the classroom, Sophie travels the world vicariously through her reading of travel writing.
-For the last couple of years her hockey stick has been gathering dust, but she would like to take up her favourite sport again.
+Having dusted off her tennis racket, she has enjoyed getting back on court over the past few years, despite being quite rusty.

 Steve Marshall is an IB enthusiast with international experience in the Seychelles, Jordan, Spain, Brazil, China, and Ethiopia.
 He is currently Head of the Geography and Environmental Systems and Societies (ESS) Departments at St Clare’s, where he has been teaching since 2007, and delivers science and geography courses during summer school.
 He organises and oversees the annual residential field trip to Dorset, recently visited Iceland with a group of St Clare’s students and coaches the school volleyball club as a CAS activity.
 He holds a BSc (Hons) in Geography and PGCE from Newcastle University (UK), taught at King Edward’s, Morpeth in the North East of England for a number of years, and played volleyball at National League level, which explains his ‘adopted Geordie’ status and his curious support of Newcastle United.